This tutorial teaches you how to select and configure a SQL client in order to access the database schemas used by Semarchy xDM.

 However, to access the PostgreSQL database and perform tasks such as querying and loading data via the SQL API, you need to:

-This step describes how to configure inbound rules on AWS and Azure.
-The activation of the SSH tunnel is described in the steps dedicated to pgAdmin and DBeaver configuration.
+This section describes how to configure inbound rules on AWS and Azure.
+The activation of the SSH tunnel is described in the sections dedicated to pgAdmin and DBeaver configuration.

 Configure the inbound rules on AWS

-In the case of AWS, connecting remotely requires to add 2 inbound rules to your AWS security group to allow SSH and PostgreSQL access:
+In the case of AWS, connecting remotely requires adding two inbound rules to your AWS security group to allow SSH and PostgreSQL access:

 1. Navigate to the Amazon EC2 Console.